Link Search Menu Expand Document

 Step 2: Issuing a server side certificate from this CSR

-You can follow the payShield TLS Host Port V3_5-6-23 guide to create an openSSL CA but we created a Root CA in certdog and configured a Cert Issuer (that included this CA and a client/server SSL profile).
+You can follow the payShield TLS Host Port V3_5-6-23.pdf guide to create an openSSL CA but we created a Root CA in certdog and configured a Cert Issuer (that included this CA and a client/server SSL profile).

 The CSR generated above was then issued from this Root CA and named payshield1.crt.